Is It Safe to Travel to Argentina in 2026?

 What is the current travel advisory level for Argentina?

 Argentina is rated Level 1 — Exercise Normal Precautions by the U.S. Department of State as of 2026.
-Key concerns include crime.
+Key concerns include crime, health.

 Is it safe to travel to Argentina right now?